0u812/sbnw/readme.md

 ## SBNW: An Automatic Layout Tool for SBML

-Online C API documentation (via Doxygen) can be found at http://0u812.github.io/sbnw/docs
+Online C API documentation (via Doxygen) can be found at http://0u812.github.io/sbnw/docs.
+Python documentation can be found at http://0u812.github.io/sbnw/sphinx.

 ## How to compile the library